Relaxation approach for learning neural network regularizers for a class of identification problems: Necessary optimality conditions for the inner-problem

 \section{Necessary optimality conditions for the inner-problem}

-Given $w\in \mathcal{W}$, when the regularizer is chosen in the form of a neural network as described in section~\ref{sec-NN}, the inner-problems correspond to the following class of optimal control problems:
+Given $w\in \mathcal{W}$, when the regularizer is chosen in the form of a neural network as described in section~\ref{sec-NN0}, the inner-problems correspond to the following class of optimal control problems:

-The aim of this section is to give necessary optimality conditions for the inner-problem~\eqref{pbstandard}.
+Again, we keep the same notation for this new formulation of the inner-problems~\eqref{innerpb}.
+The aim of this section is to provide them necessary optimality conditions.
 For that purpose, we first need to investigate the differential properties owned by neural networks of $\mathcal{W}$.